libriscv/libriscv/docs/VMCALL.md

 	printf("test returned %d\n", ret);
 ```

-Arguments are passed as a C++ vector of register-sized integers, however you can also pass floating-point values which are loaded into the separate FP registers.

-Additionally, you can also pass strings and plain-old-data (POD) by value, and they will be available by reference inside the callee function in the guest:
+Arguments are passed as normal.
+The function will move integral values and pointers into the integer registers, and floating-point values into the FP registers.
+Structs and strings will be pushed on stack and then an integer register will hold the pointer, following the RISC-V calling convention.

 ```C++
 	struct PodTest {